Members' Research Service By / December 22, 2021

 @ Stuart Miles / Adobe Stock

-On 20 July 2021, the European Commission presented a package of legislative proposals in the area of anti-money-laundering efforts and countering the financing of terrorism (AML/CFT).
-The package includes a proposal for a regulation on preventing the use of the financial system for money laundering or terrorist financing.
-The proposed regulation would be the central element of what is commonly referred to as an EU ‘single rulebook’ on AML/CFT.
-Its detailed and directly applicable provisions would replace the minimum rules of the EU AML directives currently in force.
+In 2021, the European Commission presented a package of legislative proposals in the area of anti‑money-laundering efforts and countering the financing of terrorism (AML/CFT).
+One of them, a proposal on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, became Regulation (EU) 2024/1624, adopted on 31 May 2024.
+Its detailed, directly applicable provisions will replace the minimum rules of the existing EU AML directives.
+Most provisions will apply from 10 July 2029.

-The package has been adopted in response to repeated calls by the European Parliament and the Council of the European Union to enhance the EU’s regulatory framework on AML/CFT.
-The aim is for the framework to become more coherent, keeping in step with technological innovations and related new forms of crime, as well as remaining in line with international standards in the field.
-In Parliament, the Committees on Economic and Monetary Affairs and on Civil Liberties, Justice and Home Affairs are jointly responsible for the file.
+The package was adopted in response to repeated calls by the European Parliament and the Council of the EU to enhance the EU’s AML/CFT regulatory framework.
+The aim is for the framework to become more coherent, keeping in step with technological innovations and related new forms of crime, as well as remaining in line with international standards in the area.
+In Parliament, the Committees on Economic and Monetary Affairs and on Civil Liberties, Justice and Home Affairs were jointly responsible for the file.

 Proposal for a regulation of the European Parliament and of the Council on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing